phnmnl/cloud-deploy-kubenow/README.md

 The command line client for setting up a PhenoMeNal Virtual Research Environment has changed and are now located here: https://github.com/phnmnl/KubeNow-plugin

+## Developer documentation

+If you want to debug or test deploying cloud-deploy-kubenow locally, please see [developer-info.md](developer-info.md)

 ### Directories and files